There’s no doubt about it – vampires are the stuff of nightmares.

 Digging up corpses and checking for undead-like characteristics became a fad in the early 1700s.
 These late-Renaissance vampire hunters couldn’t have missed the changes from a living body to the mask of death.

-A newly-dead corpse may indeed have bloating (from trapped bodily gasses), will be discolored, and may have the appearance of longer hair, fingernails and teeth due to the skin receding.
+A newly-dead corpse was often bloated (from trapped bodily gasses), might be discolored and could have the appearance of longer hair, fingernails and teeth due to the skin receding.
 (Eew.)

 Then Came Dracula

 Today’s most famous undead prowler is Count Dracula.
 The creepy count came from the imagination of Irish Author Bram Stoker.

 Stoker’s 1897 depiction was, for the very first time, one that included human feelings, even if they were pearl-clutch-worthy for the time.

 At certain points, the book’s gruesome depictions were downright erotic in ways that scholars claim were “coded,” but which even the most innocent Victorian reader couldn’t have missed.

 Through the twentieth century, the famous vampire gained an even meatier backstory.
 According to subsequent books and movies, Dracula had been in love, experienced grief and loss, and was on an eternal search for the better half he’d been missing all along.